-An emerging approach to infrastructure, called Secure Access Service Edge (SASE, pronounced "sassy"), offers a cohesive yet incremental approach to creating a new context for computing.
+An emerging approach to infrastructure, called Secure Access Service Edge (SASE), offers a cohesive yet incremental approach to creating a new context for computing.
 SASE sits atop software-defined wide area networks (SD-WANs) by integrating security capabilities.
-The combined services can be managed in cloud implementations and delivered on-premises or via cloud, depending on users' requirements.
+The combined services can be managed in cloud implementations and delivered on premises or via cloud, depending on users' requirements.

-SASE sits atop softwaredefined wide area networks (SD-WANs) by integrating security capabilities.
+SASE sits atop software-defined wide area networks (SD-WANs) by integrating security capabilities.

-The benefits that SASE offers organizations helps explain why Gartner estimates that by 2024, at least 40% of enterprises will have SASE adoption strategies, up from only 1% in 2018.1
+The benefits that SASE offers organizations helps explain why Gartner estimates that by 2025, 80% of enterprises will have adopted a strategy to unify web, cloud services and private application access using a SASE/SSE architecture, up from 20% in 2021.1

-Here are seven reasons you should consider joining the 40%.
+Here are seven reasons you should consider joining the 80%.

-1. REDUCES NETWORK-RELATED COMPLEXITY AND COSTS
+REDUCES NETWORK-RELATED COMPLEXITY AND COSTS